SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/HOL step-by-step.md

 ## Abstract and learning objectives

-"Driving Company” provides payment processing services for businesses.
+Driving Company provides payment processing services for businesses.
 It is designing and implementing a Proof of Concept (PoC) for a unified data analytics platform.
 Their soft goals is to bring siloed teams to work together on a single platform.